sabexzero/Sciparo/README.md

 # :star_struck: Sciparo API :star_struck:

 This project is an open-source API for the game "Rock, Paper, scissors" implemented in the style of a card game.
-It is developed based on Spring Boot.
+It is developed based on Spring Boot with websockets.

 ## Technologies
 * Spring Boot :leaves: